kuwisdelu/MSIResearch/magi-help.md

 This will copy to/from the `viteklab/Scratch/` directory.

-## Best practices
+### Best practices for files

+It is recommended to create a subdirectory with your name in `~/Projects` and `~/Scratch` for your own usage.

+Additional subdirectories can be created for projects shared between multiple lab members.

+## Session management

+To manage remote sessions, you can either us `tmux` on the Khoury login servers or `screen` on a Magi compute node.

 Please be mindful of shared system resources.

-Please do not upload large datasets without permission.
-Home directory storage is intended for processed data and analysis results.
-Contact the Magi cluster maintainer to add datasets to the cluster's storage devices.

-In addition, it is recommended to limit parallel analyses to 8 or fewer workers, so that cores are available for other users.
+When running parallel jobs, please use as few workers as you need so that cores are available for other users.

-To manage remote sessions, you can either us `tmux` on the Khoury login servers or `screen` on a Magi compute node.

 ### Using `tmux` on Khoury servers